-When it comes to earning extra money there are two rules: Work with what you have, and maximize your hourly rate.
+When it comes to earning extra money there are two rules: Work with what you have, and maximize your earnings.

-That is one of the reasons driving for ridesharing companies like Uber and Lyft are so popular with moms: You use what you have (extra time, a car), and you can make a great hourly rate.
+That is one of the reasons driving with ridesharing companies like Uber and Lyft are so popular with moms: You use what you have (extra time, a car), and you can make extra money.
 Best of all, rideshare driving is entirely flexible, as you work when you want, which is so important for busy single moms.

 What is ridesharing?

 Ridesharing is exactly what it sounds like: a privately owned vehicle and driver on-call can give rides to anyone with a smartphone app.
 In many areas, ridesharing has replaced traditional taxis – and for good reason.
-Uber rates now even beat taxi fares in most cities and can be summoned much more conveniently than yellow cabs.
+Uber rates may even beat taxi fares in most cities, and can be summoned much more conveniently than yellow cabs.

-Other benefits of Uber and Lyft’s are that they tend to have higher standards and regulations, cleaner cars and seamless smartphone transactions.
+Other perks of Uber and Lyft are ratings systems that encourage clean cars and friendly service, and seamless smartphone transactions.
 Being on the driving side of this booming industry has its perks.
 Whether you’re between jobs or on the hunt for a good side hustle, ridesharing can be a promising, lucrative venture.

 What are the best rideshare companies?